What are the health benefits of electric bikes?

 For people who love outdoor lifestyle but with physical restrictions such as bad knees, an electric bike would be a great solution.

-We recently had a customer who tested out one of our bikes commented that for years due to his bad knees he has not ridden a bike, they couldn’t believe how easy it was to ride a bike again and the smile on his face said the rest.
+A recent customer who tested out one of our bikes commented that he had not ridden a bike for years due to his bad knees.
+He couldn’t believe how easy and pain free it was to ride a bike again and the smile on his face said the rest.

 Take a look at all our bikes